daniel-wong-dfinity-org/signed-reply-proof-of-concept/README.md

 method replies EXPIRE.
-This means that if you want to save a signed canister method reply to a file, so it can be read later, you need to increase the expiry of ic_agent::Agent to "infinity" in order to get successful verification (modulo expiry) of the sign canister method reply that you saved to the file.
+This means that if you want to save a signed canister method reply to a file, so it can be read later, you need to increase the expiry of ic_agent::Agent to "infinity" in order to get successful verification (modulo expiry) of the signed canister method reply that you saved to the file.

 # References